stellar/soroban-quest/quests/5-custom-types/README.md

 ### Custom Types in Soroban

 If you choose to click only one link in this entire README, please make it this
-one: The **[Custom Types][learn-ct]** article in the Soroban documentation is just truly _very_ good.
+one: The **[Custom Types][fc-ct]** article in the Soroban documentation is just truly _very_ good.
 The custom types you can create on Soroban are made up of `struct` types and `enum` types, though there are a few different conventions used to define those types.
 The broad categories of custom types you can create
 are: